rezendi/ykarma/README.md

 when vendors make rewards available, they can require coins with a certain tag(s) -- for instance, "tech" coins to acquire tickets to a generic tech conference, "Ethereum" coins for a more specific conference.

+### Hang on.
+You're literally printing new money every week.
+Won't that lead to runaway inflation?

+Sort of, but this is a feature, not a bug.

+When you spend karma, the money vanishes (at least mostly -- see below) because reputation is not really transferrable, so money is also taken out of the reputation economy.
+And while it's true there'll likely be considerable inflation over time, and if/as more people join, this is *deliberate*; YKarma is inflationary by design.
+Like reputation itself, the real value of YKarma savings decay steadily, making it difficult to hoard capital.
+That's one of the things thing which makes a reputation economy very different from a monetary one.

 ### OK, I am cautiously amenable to the concept.
 But why is it on a blockchain?